box/developer.box.com/content/guides/authorization/index.md

 **Admin Console** > **Apps** > **Platform Apps** > click the ⚙ icon

 <Message tip>
-  Published apps are any applications that can be found in our Integrations.
+  Published integrations are any applications that can be found in our App Center.
 </Message>

 ## Required actions